What? It could happen.

 The bottom line

 So how tall is Baby going to be?
 Well, if you’re tall, and your partner is tall, Baby will probably be tall.
 If you’re short, and your partner is short, Baby will probably be short.
 If one of you is tall and the other is short, then hey, all bets are off.
 There’s simply no way to accurately predict the height of a child – especially one as young as Baby.
-Just focus on keeping him to a nutritious diet, and there’s no limit to how tall he could be.
+Just focus on keeping them to a nutritious diet, and there’s no limit to how tall they could be.

 Except for genetics.
 It’s mostly genetics.